MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy-1/deploy-enterprise-voice/called-id-presentation-rules.md

 1. Open Skype for Business Server Control Panel.

-2. To begin defining a translation rule, follow the steps in [Configure a trunk with media bypass in Skype for Business Server 2015](configure-trunk-with-media-bypass.md) through step 10 or[Configure a trunk without media bypass in Skype for Business Server 2015](configure-trunk-without-media-bypass.md) through step 9.
+2. To begin defining a translation rule, follow the steps in [Configure a trunk with media bypass in Skype for Business Server 2015](configure-trunk-with-media-bypass.md) through step 10 or [Configure a trunk without media bypass in Skype for Business Server 2015](configure-trunk-without-media-bypass.md) through step 9.

 3. Under **Name** on the **New Translation Rule** or **Edit Translation Rule** page, type a name that describes the number pattern being translated.